foundriesio/docs/source/tutorials/getting-started-with-docker/extra-commands.rst

      CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                    NAMES
      244a84742697        shellhttpd:1.0       "/usr/local/bin/http…"   6 minutes ago       Up 6 minutes        0.0.0.0:8080->8080/tcp   shellhttpd

-docker logs
+Docker Logs
 """""""""""
 Often, it is useful to watch Docker container logs.
-Use ``docker logs <container name>`` to see the logs of a specific container.
+Use ``docker logs <container name>`` to see the container's logs.
 If you want the command to keep following the log, use the ``--follow`` parameter:

-In this case, the log might be empty unless you tested the ``shellhttpd`` application with ``curl`` or the browser:
+The log might be empty unless you tested the ``shellhttpd`` application with ``curl`` or the browser:

 .. prompt:: bash host:~$, auto